searchspring/snap/packages/snap-preact-components/src/components/Trackers/Recommendation/ResultTracker/readme.md

 # RecommendationResultTracker

-Adds impression, render and click beacon tracking to an individual result.
-NOTE this is intended to be used with the RecommendationProfileTracker.
+Adds impression, render and click beacon tracking to an individual result within a profile.

+NOTE: This is intended to be used with the RecommendationProfileTracker.
 See examples below.

 ## Usage